Sabrina-Chan-Fee/Cart-253-project/Mod Jam/README.md

 A game about shooting an arrow at flowers and a flying golden disk.

 Story:
-The local knight wants to practice learning the bow on moving targets but feels too guilt using animals as a target.
+The local knight wants to practice learning the bow on moving targets but feels too guilt using animals as a targets.
 So his friend suggested to use flower and their golden plates from their house as moving target practice instead.

 Instructions: